jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 Even if the GoF had included it in their catalog, they may not have considered it a [Creational Design Pattern](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html), since an object is not created when acquired.
 However, I still consider it a creational pattern, since from the client's point of view, the object is being acquired, even if the specific acquisition mechanism, which is often object creation, is encapsulated from the client.

 # Intent
 Object Pool allows multiple clients to access a set resource-intensive objects without having to instantiate them for each use.
-Resource-intensive objects may be expensive to instantiate, such as requiring a lot of time, or they are coupled to a limited resources, such as a hardware constraint.
+Resource-intensive objects may be expensive to instantiate, such as requiring a lot of time, or they are coupled to a limited resource, such as a hardware constraint.

 For example, opening a new database connection requires authentication, network I/O, driver negotiation, and often server-side session creation.
 Creating one for every request would overwhelm the database and the application.